-The SANS and PANS are like the yin and yang of your nervous system.
-They operate in parallel, but opposite, ways to maintain the balance of the involuntary functions in your body.
-In other words, if the SANS overreacts, the PANS is able to compensate for it.
+The SANS and PANS operate in opposite ways.
+This maintains the balance of the involuntary functions in your body.
+In other words, if the SANS overreacts, the PANS can compensate for it.

-In autonomic dysreflexia, both the sympathetic and the parasympathetic nervous systems are disrupted.
-As a result, not only can the body’s SANS overreact to stimuli such as a full bladder, but also the PANS can’t effectively stop that reaction and may actually make it worse.
+AD interrupts both the sympathetic and parasympathetic nervous systems.
+This means that the body’s SANS overreacts to stimuli, such as a full bladder.
+What’s more, the PANS can’t effectively stop that reaction.
+It may actually make it worse.

-Triggers for autonomous dysreflexia in persons with spinal cord injuries can be anything that generates nerve signals to the SANS and PANS, including:
+Triggers of AD in people with spinal cord injuries can be anything that generates nerve signals to the SANS and PANS, including:

 - bladder stones

-Emergency response is aimed at lowering the blood pressure and eliminating the stimuli that are triggering the reaction.
-Emergency measures may include:
+The goal of emergency treatment is to lower your blood pressure and eliminate the stimuli triggering the reaction.
+These measures may include:

 - removing tight clothes and socks

-- removing any other potential triggers such as drafts of air blowing on the patient or objects touching the skin
+- removing any other potential triggers, such as drafts of air blowing on you or objects touching your skin

-- administering vasodilators or other drugs to bring the blood pressure under control
+- administering medication to bring your blood pressure under control

-Long-term treatment and prevention are aimed at identifying and addressing the underlying issues that trigger AD.
+Long-term treatment and prevention can identify and address the underlying issues that trigger AD.
 A long-term treatment plan might include:

-- changes in medication or diet to improve elimination
+- changes in medication or diet to improve bladder and bowel function

 - improved management of urinary catheters